• 'Tom has excellent knowledge and a keen attention to detail. Tom provides excellent written submission in complex areas of law.' Chambers UK 2023

 Overview

-Tom Broomfield is a highly regarded criminal advocate, appearing in serious and complex cases both as sole and led junior.
-He is a favourite with clients who need a calm yet commanding guidance.
-He has accumulated considerable experience of all stages of serious criminal cases, from pre-charge to appeal
+Tom Broomfield is a very highly regarded criminal advocate, appearing in a wide variety of serious and complex cases.
+He is a favourite with clients who need a calm yet focused and commanding guidance.
+He has accumulated considerable experience of all stages of serious criminal cases, from pre-charge to appeal.

 Experience